 A big year for Philly

-As a Philly native, my excitement was through the roof when we saw PA next on our nationwide expansion.
+As a Philly native, my excitement was through the roof when we saw PA next on our nationwide expansion of renters and homeowners insurance across the US.
 My reaction was on par with that of the Eagles Superbowl win.
 Ever since I joined the Lemonade fam, I’m a full-blown insurance nerd – can you blame me?

 Philly’s known for a lot of things.
 It’s our nation’s founding city, and the first capital.
 But what many people overlook is that aside from its rich history, it has a pretty cool scene, too.

 The city of brotherly love is the home of the cheesesteak, Will Smith, and some of the most talented chefs in our country (don’t believe me?
 Ask James Beard).
 And as a token maximizer, I’ve spent my entire life figuring out the best of the best of Philadelphia.
 In honor of our PA launch, I’m here to share it with all of you.

 So sit back, relax, and enjoy the best of Philly.

 It’s only appropriate that we start off with the essentials: food, and particularly, brunch.
 But Parc is more than just a brunch spot – it’s a teleporter to central Paris, with its charming and stylish atmosphere, happening scene, and not to mention delicious French food.
 Grab a seat outside along Rittenhouse Square for the best people-watching in all of Philly.
 I recommend the mushroom tart, macaroni au gratin, and an extra bread basket.
 Your tastebuds will thank you.

 Best burger: Village Whiskey